Craig Houk

 Brute Farce is available for purchase and licensing through Next Stage Press.

-Synopsis: Four vengeful, narcissistic actors, with the assistance of a brutish stage manager and a cynical stagehand, abduct and hold captive a theater critic notorious for shutting down productions and ending careers through his malicious reviews.
-To confound matters, they intend to carry their plan out during a performance of a show they’re all currently appearing in.
-Less than an hour before the curtain is due to rise, their scheme begins to quickly unravel as we discover that none of the conspirators are familiar with the actual plan or its designed outcome.
-Brute Farce is a satirical commentary on the perpetually symbiotic, oftentimes dysfunctional, and occasionally turbulent relationship between actors and reviewers.
+Synopsis: Four vengeful, narcissistic actors – backed by a brutish stage manager and a cynical stagehand – kidnap a theater critic infamous for closing productions and destroying careers with his ruthless reviews.
+Their plan?
+To murder him live onstage during a performance of the very show they’re all starring in.
+Less than an hour before curtain, chaos erupts as it becomes clear that none of the conspirators actually understand the plan or its designed outcome.
+Brute Farce is a sharp, satirical take on the tangled, often dysfunctional, and sometimes explosive relationship between actors and critics.

 Picture